bericontraster/tranchulas-labs-mfa/README.md

 ## Lab architecture
 The lab consists of two Linux Docker containers.
 One hosts a simple PHP application that implements an MFA login process.
 The application is completely insecure, so it is strongly recommended not to expose it to the Internet and not to use the code in real-world applications.
 The second container hosts the Evilginx3 server.
+You can find the static parameters to access the web application in <b>/app/login-config.php</b>

 ## Objective
 Our goal is to intercept the authentication tokens (cookies) needed to hijack the user's session.
 It's very straightforward.

-## build & run the containers
+## Build & run the containers
+Clone this repo and enter the directory, then execute:

 	sudo docker-compose up --build -d --force-recreate --remove-orphans

-Verify if they run:
+Verify the containers:

 	docker ps
 	CONTAINER ID   IMAGE                          COMMAND                  CREATED          STATUS          PORTS               NAMES